hashicorp/terraform-azurerm-terraform-enterprise/examples/standalone_airgap/README.md

-# EXAMPLE: Standalone Mounted Airgapped Installation of Terraform Enterprise
+# EXAMPLE: Standalone External Airgapped Installation of Terraform Enterprise

 ## About This Example

 This example for Terraform Enterprise creates a TFE installation with the following traits:

 - Standalone
-- Mounted Disk production type
+- External Services production type
 - Air gapped
 - Standard_D4_v3 virtual machine type
 - Ubuntu 20.04